A lot or a little?

 Parents need to know that Refugee by Alan Gratz is a historical novel that braids the stories of three young refugees in three different time periods and settings: 1938 Berlin, 1994 Cuba, and 2015 Syria.
 The circumstances of all the kids and families are dire, and their journeys are fraught with imminent danger.
-The publisher recommends this book for kids starting at age 9, but due to the level of violence and peril, we recommend it for 10 and up.
-Though all three protagonists survive for the length of the story, all lose family members.
-Josef the Berlin Jewish boy gets beat up, as does Cuban Isabel's father.
+The publisher recommends this book for kids starting at age 9, but due to the level of violence and peril, we recommend it for 11 and up.
+Only two of the three protagonists survive, and all lose family members.
+Also, Josef, the Berlin Jewish boy gets beat up, as does Cuban Isabel's father.
 Syrian Mahmoud's home is destroyed by a missile, and he sees a dead man floating in the sea, as well as a soldier with a bullet in his head.
 Some in the book almost drown.
+One character's leg is bitten by a shark and he bleeds to death.
 But the book isn't gratuitously violent.
 It paints a vivid picture of the plight of refugees, and the kids and families seem both real and relatable, making this a good book for sparking family discussion.

 What's the story?